hormigaAzul/dxf2brd/README.md

 ./dxf2brd some_dxf_file.dxf
 ```

-It will produce kicad_pcb code as its output.
-To add this code to an existing kicad_pcb file, run the following command:
+It will produce kicad_pcb code as its output that should be manually added to the kicad_pcb file.
+To automatically add the generated code to an existing kicad_pcb file, run the following command:

 ```bash
 ./dxf2brd some_dxf_file.dxf >> some_brd_file.kicad_pcb
 ```

+## Fixing the results

 After that, some editing is needed.